kemalyst/kemalyst/README.md

 There are several helper macros that set content type and response.
 ```
   render   "filename.ecr"       # renders an .ecr template
   render   "filename.ecr", "layout.ecr" # renders an .ecr template with layout
-  redirect "path" # redirect to path
+  redirect "path"               #redirect to path
-  text     "body", 200 #render text/plain response with status code of 200
+  text     "body", 200          #render text/plain with status code of 200
   json     "{}".to_json, 200    #render application/json with status code of 200
   html     "<html></html>", 200 #render text/html with status code of 200
 ```